-Taking a seat on a balcony overlooking her charges, Goldson explained that the BBGs are subject to strict discipline and aren’t permitted to speak during training or while on court.
-“The one exception is if a player asks them whether the ball was in or out,” she said, with a smile.
+Taking a seat on a balcony overlooking her charges, Goldson explains that the BBGs are subject to strict discipline and aren’t permitted to speak during training or while on court.
+“The one exception is if a player asks them whether the ball was in or out,” she says, with a smile.
 “Then they have to say ‘no comment’.”

 It might sound tough, but making it as a BBG for the Championships is not without its perks.
 You get the best view in the house and, for a tennis-loving teenager, it must be a bit of a thrill to pass a sweaty towel to the likes of Novak Djokovic.

-If Wimbledon has shown us anything over the centuries, it’s that it can weather its fair share of storms; and the storm of Covid-19 is no different.
-There may be as many masks as people this year, not to mention phone screens bearing proof of vaccinations being waved wildly every which way; but the spirit of Wimbledon remains intact.
-All you need to do now is cross your fingers for bright sunshine and British success; and if you’re hoping to scrounge a ticket and haven’t yet had your vaccine, you may want to order a batch of lateral flow tests, as well.
-It is 2021, after all.
+If Wimbledon has shown us anything over the centuries, it’s that it can weather its fair share of storms; and the recent years have been no different.
+There may still be a fair share of masks and hand sanitiser at the Championships this year, but the spirit of Wimbledon remains intact.
+All you need to do now is cross your fingers for bright sunshine and British success.

 Become a Gentleman’s Journal member.
 Find out more here.